 Consider the final size your image will be used at.
 Photographs should be 300-350dpi at the size you are going to use them.
-There's no point taking a postage stamp at 300dpi and then blowing it up to a A4 size - for scans use your scanning software to help you calculate the output resolution.
-Conversely, photographs at more than 300dpi will have little or no effect on the actual printed quality and will unnecessarily increase fi le size and processing time.
+There's no point taking a postage stamp at 300dpi and then blowing it up to a A4 size.
+Conversely, photographs at more than 300dpi will have little or no effect on the actual printed quality and will unnecessarily increase file size and processing time.